 And then it gets very ugly very quickly.
 I won’t spoil the complete chain of events, but Kumail’s family expectations that he’ll marry a Pakistani girl (that they choose for him) butt up against their relationship, the latter takes a dive, and then she gets sick.
 That plot description usually portends an aggressive turn to the dramatic, but I must emphasize that this never stopped being a comedy.
 Emily’s friends call Kumail because he has just been her boyfriend, she’s in serious medical trouble, and they’re unable to stay any longer because of jobs, academics, life… He realizes how much he cares, when he is suddenly thrust into responsibility for her so early into the relationship, in the form of a doctor asking him one question after another before Emily is dropped into a medically-induced coma, with his authorization, as her…husband.

 Her parents arrive and are outright hostile toward him, because they know that (as they see it) he broke their daughter’s heart.
 And yet, they bond.
 This is some messy, human nonsense right here.
 There are no clean lines or definitions to these relationships.
 It is completely unclear to the people involved whether Kumail and Emily will be together at the end of this, or whether these three will have any reason to ever speak again.
 But still they bond.
 Because the one thing they all have in common is that they’re all in the trenches on Emily’s team.
 The parents are a fine portrait of unfathomable worry, but Holly Hunter is particularly masterful.
-The three make a reluctant foray to a comedy club where Kumail’s show goes delightfully awry (and both parents get shockingly profane for the first time), and they find themselves getting hammered at Emily’s apartment.
+The three make a reluctant foray to a comedy club where Kumail’s show goes awry (and both parents get shockingly profane for the first time), and then they find themselves getting hammered at Emily’s apartment.
 Kumail and Beth decide to drink whiskey and “stress-eat” after Terry passes out on the couch, and they try to talk about anything but Emily’s impending surgery.
 Later on, Terry sleeps at Kumail’s place and they chat awkwardly in the dark about the struggles in Terry’s marriage.
 All of this works.
 These scenes have time to breathe, and ring constantly true.
 These people grab onto each other – not without hesitation – in an impossible situation, and they remain raucously funny as they handle it.

 Kazan ultimately plays a side character, and does a fine job with it in the first and last acts.
 But this is not a choice I would’ve understood coming from screenwriter Emily V. Gordon if not for the specific turns of this story.
 Ultimately, Gordon’s greatest contribution to the film (apart, presumably, from an insight into how her fictionalized parents should act), is respect for movie-Emily’s agency at the film’s end.
 This is merely a chapter in the couple’s love story, it’s not one in which she plays a prominent role, and that’s fine.
 It’s not a fairy tale, and she doesn’t wake up feeling any differently about the issues that drove her and movie-Kumail apart in the first place.
 This works for the same reason that the relationship between Kumail, Beth, and Terry works- it’s honest and uncompromising, and showcases the best of each of them.